gamejolt/doc-game-api/formats/dump.md

 # Formats - Dump

+## Description

 This is a special format used when a certain function has to output a single chunk of data.

-The first line says whether or not the request has succeeded.
-Any lines after that is the actual data (or a message on failure).

 ## Example

+### Success Example

+_When a request succeeds, the dump format returns `SUCCESS` and all data items._

 ```
 SUCCESS
+First data item
-data goes here
+Second data item
-Blah, more data
+Third data item
-sdfsdf
+...
 ```

-## Failure Example
+### Failure Example

+_When a request fails, the dump format returns `FAILURE` and the error message._

 ```
 FAILURE